leonwebs/Community/DistAnalysis.md

 pwhite =np.array([i/(j+1) for (i,j) in zip(whitepops, regpops)])
 plt.bar(range(7),pwhite)
-ax[-1].set_title("Proportion White in each District") f[-1].show()
+ax[-1].set_title("Proportion White in each District")
 ```

 ```
-/Library/Frameworks/Python.framework/Versions/3.7/bin/pweave:5:
-UserWarning: Matplotlib is currently using module://ipykernel.pylab.backend_inline, which is a non-GUI backend, so cannot show the figure.
+Text(0.5, 1.0, 'Proportion White in each District')
 ```

 ![](figures/DistAnalysis_figure4_1.png)\

 For comparison here is the white population in each district.
 Only in
-District [] are they less than the
+District [3] are they less than the
 majority.